kvntang/portfolio-ktang/docs/assignments/assignment3.md

 - Users can create an account and log in/out of the platform. and enage with other users by following and unfollowing them.

 **State**:
-- User: Set of all users on the platform.
-- Profile: Users logged in or out of their account.
+- User name
+- User password
+- User profile/bio
+- User following
+- User followers

 **Actions**:
 - register
-- login
-- logout
-- follow
+- login/logout
-- unfollow
+- follow/unfollow

 ### Concept 2: Post